beenum22/comet/docs/usage.md

 ```

 #### Development Flow (`developemnt`)
-This workflow is intended to upgrade the version on the main development branch, release candidate branches or any
+This workflow is intended to upgrade the version after changes on the main development branch, stable branch, release
-other feature/user branches.
-On the development branch, this workflow computes the next possible stable version
+candidate branches or any other feature/user branches.
+On the development branch, this workflow computes the next
-intelligently by the parsing messages of the new development commits with respect to the stable branch.
-On the release
+possible stable version intelligently by the parsing messages of the new development commits with respect to the stable
-candidate branches, it simply increments the build number for the version.
-For rest of the user branches including the
+branch.
+On the release candidate branches, it simply increments the build number for the version.
+For rest of the user
-feature branches, this workflow upgrades the version with an appended last commit hash.
+branches including the feature branches, this workflow upgrades the version with an appended last commit hash.
+Lastly,
+on the stable branch, only patch changes are allowed resulting in only patch upgrades.

 Sample:
 ```commandline